Scapula

 As mentioned previously, the scapula has three angles - superior, inferior, and lateral.

 The inferior angle is the lower angle and also the lowest portion of the scapula.
-It is formed by the intersection of the medial and lateral margins.
+It is formed by the intersection of the medial margin and lateral margin.
 This angle is covered by the latissimus dorsi muscle.
-The anterior and posterior aspects of the inferior angle serve as attachment sites to the serratus anterior and teres major muscles.
+The anterior and posterior aspects of the inferior angle serve as attachment sites to the serratus anterior muscle and teres major muscle.
 Also, the inferior angle gives attachment to a few fibers of the latissimus dorsi muscle.

 The lateral angle is the thickest angle and is also known as the glenoid angle or the head of the scapula.
 It bears the glenoid cavity on its articular surface.
 The glenoid cavity articulates with the head of the humerus, forming the glenohumeral (shoulder) joint.
 Above and below the glenoid cavity are two small projections: